-Applicants will be considered for admission based on transferable credits from all regionally accredited colleges or universities previously attended.
+Applicants will be considered for admission based on transferable credits from all institutions previously attended (accredited by the agencies listed below).
 As determined by the Admissions Office, a 2.0 (or C) cumulative transferable GPA (on a 4.0 scale) is required in order to be accepted for admission in good academic standing.
 Transfer students start with a new GPA upon enrolling at MSU-Northern.